goyanx/nvidia-hackathon/README.md

   - Designed for storytelling, roleplay, and long-form memory-based interactions.

 - ### 🧠 Memory Integration via function calling
-  - Uses OpenAPI and `/upsert` to store and recall story data like names, dates, and actions.
+  - Uses  `/upsert` to store data like names, dates, and actions.
+  - Uses `/searchmemory` to recall data

 - ### 🖼️ Image Generation
   - Automatically generates an image matching the bot’s reply using context and keyword mapping.